kubedb/docs/docs/guides/mysql/volume-expansion/overview/index.md

 3. When the operator finds a `MySQL` CR, it creates required `PetSet` and related necessary stuff like secrets, services, etc.

-4. The statefulSet creates Persistent Volumes according to the Volume Claim Template provided in the statefulset configuration.
+4. The PetSet creates Persistent Volumes according to the Volume Claim Template provided in the petset configuration.
 This Persistent Volume will be expanded by the `KubeDB` Enterprise operator.

 5. Then, in order to expand the volume of the `MySQL` database the user creates a `MySQLOpsRequest` CR with desired information.